mvolkmann/blog/src/swift-ui.md

   - implements linear navigation between a set of related pages using either scrolling or page curl effects
-  - SwiftUI creates this with TODO
+  - SwiftUI provides this in `TabView` when it has a `tabViewStyle` view modifier with a value of `.page`.
-    GRONK
+    See an example in the "TabView" description later.

 - {% aTargetBlank
     "https://developer.apple.com/design/human-interface-guidelines/ios/views/popovers/",